DevAdv-CFC20/COVID19-research-assistant/README.md

 [![video](video.png)](https://youtu.be/FATZB006K8M)

 # Problem Statement:
+Today scientists, researchers, doctors, and medical professionals are challenging to develop answers to their high priority scientific questions.
-The rapid acceleration in new coronavirus literature, makes it difficult for the medical research community to keep up.
-Therefore there's a growing urgency for approaches in Natural Language Processing and AI to help medical professionals generate new insights in support of the ongoing fight against this infectious disease.
+The rapid acceleration in new coronavirus literature makes it difficult for the medical research community to Keep Up.
+Therefore there’s a growing urgency for approaches in Natural Language Processing and AI to help medical professionals generate new insights in support of the ongoing fight against this infectious disease.

 # Objective:

-We aim to assist medical professional accelerate their work to help fight COVID-19.
+We aim to assist medical professionals to accelerate their work to help fight COVID19.
+This will be reducing medical professional time by accessing a wider range of research resources in a short period of time.
+All the resources they need in one place.

 # Architecture Diagram
 ![](architecture-diagram.png)